-The most popular color for paint is white.
-It has been for quite some time, if not all time, and with good reason.
-It’s versatile, calming, and readily available.
-One unique white color you may be interested in is Alabaster.
+The most popular paint color is white.
+It’s versatile, calming, and easy to find.
+One unique white color you may be interested in is alabaster.

 Alabaster is a soft white color with creamy tones.
 It isn’t bright white but a softer white that goes well in most rooms.
-It was actually Sherwin Williams Color of the Year in 2016, and made many collections in 2019.
+It was the Sherwin Williams Color of the Year in 2016.

 Since then, its popularity has hardly faded because it is still a wonderful trending color.
-Pottery Barn, the ever-popular store, loves the color, being the one to add it to their collections with Sherwin Williams in 2019.
+Pottery Barn, the ever-popular store, loves the color, being the one to add it to their collections with Sherwin Williams.

 What Is Alabaster?

-Alabaster, the material, is a mineral that is soft and white in color.
+Alabaster is a mineral that is soft and white.
 It is used for carving statues and creating the powder used for plaster.
 It is one of the first widely-used building materials, with a history that is millennia old.

 Is Alabaster White Or Beige?

 Although there are similar colors to Alabaster that do have beige tones, Alabaster itself is white.
-It doesn’t have the yellow-brown tones that beige does and is instead more of an ivory white color than beige.
+It doesn’t have the yellow-brown tones like beige, and instead is more of an ivory white color.

-However, if you are looking for beige, Alabaster can be a great substitute for it if you want something creamier.
-It will have a cooler tone than most beiges and be more versatile due to it being white instead of brown.
+However, if you are looking for beige, Alabaster can be a worthy alternative when you want something creamier.
+It will have a cooler tone than most beige hues and is more versatile because of its white shade.

 The LRV Of Alabaster

-When a color has a rather high LRV, it means that it reflects a lot of light and the room will naturally be lighter than it would be if the color had a low LRV.
-High LRVs really open up closed-in rooms and make them look larger and lighter.
+When a color has a high LRV, it means it reflects more light and the room will be lighter than if it had a low LRV.
+High LRVs open closed spaces, making them seem larger and lighter.

 Any color that you think looks good with Alabaster, looks good with Alabaster.
 But there are some colors that technically have complementary tones that make Alabaster look even better than it would alone.